ThunixdotNet/www/articles/server.md

 Thunix's websites are available as a onion site as well.
 (SSH access is currently not available over Tor) Our Tor network (The Onion Router) address is kbguajmip4jlr2k3vpscmvymtxqnft267ox2ij6pdrgb5jcvx3kctkyd.onion.

-## BZFlag Game Server

-BZFlag runs on the standard port.
-If you have a specific map you want loaded, send an email to [root](mailto:root@thunix.net), and we'll look at getting the map swapped out

 ## IRC Chat

 Thunix is part of the Newnet IRC network.
 You can access chat via the terminal, with the 'chat' command, via your favorite email client at irc.newnet.net/6697, or via a web chat interface located [![#thunix channel](https://stats.newnet.net/badges/badge.php?channel=%23thunix)](https://web.newnet.net/?join=thunix).